UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources.md

 whatsonmynode <project>
 ```

-## Nodetypes

-Legion nodes are named beginning with `node-[pqstuvxyz]` so you can
-tell the nodetype from the name.
-The standard option for paid nodes is
-type U - the exact hardware varies over time as newer ones are bought,
-so U nodes are similar rather than identical.

 ## Backfill

-In our usual arrangement, paid-for nodes are available for backfill from
+In our usual arrangement, paid-for nodes become available for short jobs from
 other users when you have not been using them.
 The policy is set by the
 CRAG: this is the current policy as of November 2015.